 - MTB metrics: Grit, Flow and jump measurement.

 - Compatible with smart trainers (not at launch, will be in the future via firmware update)

-Of all this, the first two are the most important.
-It is on these “new features” that I want to focus on this review, trying to make it a fairly quick post to read, especially considering that it is an evolution of the Garmin Edge 130, of which you have a much more detailed review.
+Of all this the first two are the most important.
+It is on these "novelties" that I want to focus in this analysis, trying to make it a fairly quick test to read, especially considering that it is an evolution of the Garmin Edge 130 of which you have a much more detailed corresponding proof.